-Office of Juvenile Justice & Delinquency Prevention (OJJDP)
+US Department of Justice: Office of Juvenile Justice & Delinquency Prevention

-1) OJJDP's outreach efforts, through conferences and meetings, to assist faith-based and community organizations in serving
+- OJJDP’s outreach efforts, through conferences and meetings, to assist faith-based and community organizations in serving America's youth.

 The National Council on Patient Information and Education

-research-based resource for with tips, ideas, and strategies for raising smart, strong, responsible kids.
+Research-based resource for parents with tips, ideas, and strategies for raising smart, strong, responsible kids.